-This course meets UC/CSU District requirements for elective credit.
+This course meets UC/CSU elective credit and district requirements for elective credit.
 Robotics will introduce students to basic and advanced concepts in robotics along with science and technology.
 Students will work cooperatively to research, design, program, and construct robots and robotic devices.
 Students will perform specific tasks with their robots in addition to class competitions.
 Students will also be exposed to career standards that include academic skills, communication, interpersonal skills, problem solving, safety, technology, and employment literacy.